Grim's Ditch: Association with Woden

+Association with the Devil

 The identities of Wōden and the Devil have also become conflated, as evidenced in the number of earthworks named after the Devil.
 As the Anglo-Saxon population converted to the new religion of Christianity, baptised converts renounced the old Saxon Gods along with the works of the Devil.
 It is thought that, as a result of this Christianisation, place names and features once associated with pre-Christian deities then came to be associated with the Devil.
-The names Grim, Graeme and Graham are closely connected and many British family and place names have been linked with the etymology of Wōden/Grim/Devil: Grimsby (residence of the Devil), Grimsthorpe (Village of the Devil), Grimshaw (the Devil's Wood), reflected in the use of dragon emblems in heraldry associated with Grim- names.
+The names Grim, Graeme and Graham are closely connected and many British family and place names have been linked with the etymology of Wōden/Grim/Devil: Grimsby (residence of the Devil), Grimsthorpe (village of the Devil), Grimshaw (the Devil's wood), reflected in the use of dragon emblems in heraldry associated with Grim- names.
 Earthworks bearing names related to Grim or the Devil proliferate around Britain: Grim's Ditches exist in Berkshire, Buckinghamshire, Hampshire, Hertfordshire, Oxfordshire and West Yorkshire, and Devil's Dykes exist in Sussex, Cambridgeshire, Norfolk (near Weeting) and Hertfordshire.
 The Antonine Wall which once separated Scotland from Roman Britain is also sometimes known as Graham's Dyke.
-In Suffolk, a large Neolithic flint mine is known by the name of Grimes Graves.
+In Suffolk, a large Neolithic flint mine is known as Grime's Graves.

 Beyond Britain, a set of Roman Limes on the borders of Hungary, Romania and Serbia are sometimes known as the Devil's Dykes in Hungarian.